kowainik/.github/CONTRIBUTING.md

 issue, so everyone is aware that you are on it.
 If there is _no_ such issue — simply __create a new one__!

-> ☝ Pull request without corresponding issues would require much more effort to understand and review.
+> ☝ Pull requests without corresponding issues would require much more effort to understand and review.
 It is always better to discuss the problem in the issue and make sure that nobody's time is going to be wasted on implementing/reviewing irrelevant or unsuitable for the project parts.